Filters and thresholding

 Fortunately for us, segmenting images in the presence of noise is a widely studied problem, so there are a many existing plugins we can install to help.
 If you need a refresher on the details of how to find and install plugins in Napari, see the image display episode.

-Once both plugins are installed, you will need to close and re-open Napari.
+Once the plugin is installed, you will need to close and re-open Napari.

 Filters